Hey Kids (Start Here)

 Newton’s tattoos are a subject on which Hermann has spent a good deal of speculative cognitive currency.

 He has called them shortsighted, misguided, unwise, the trappings of a kaiju groupie writ large and permanent across the man’s skin.
 He has called them displaced fear twisted into inked bravado.
-He has called them a decade of horrified fascination with alien monstrosities re-wrought as awed regard.
+He has called them a decade of horrified fascination with alien monstrosities rewrought as awed regard.
 He has called them a tapestry and tally of an evolutionary arms race in which brains are pitted against mindless brawn.
 He has called them a litmus test in acid green to which Dr. Geiszler has a habit of subjecting everyone he meets.
 He has called them a misguided romanticizing of an alien biology.
 He has called them an anti-establishment semiotic manifesto.
 He has called them an artful slice through society’s penchant for stereotypic labeling.
 He has called them a confusing species-on-species scorecard cum epitaph.
 He has called them a living memorial to the most impressive predators ever encountered by man.
-He has called them an outlet of irrepressible artistic impulse.
-He has called them an exercise in pure spite leveled at a future failure.
+He has called them an outlet for an irrepressible artistic impulse.
+He has called them an exercise in spite leveled at a future failure.
 But now—

 Something has transmogrified his colleague’s body art from atypical armor into incessant psychological assault.